-The C-CoMP team is rounded out by education researchers who will conduct empirical research on the impacts of C-CoMP education and outreach activities.
-Their research will examine the impacts of both formal curriculum interventions and research education experiences.
+The C-CoMP team is rounded out by education researchers who are conducting empirical research on the impacts of C-CoMP education and outreach activities.
+Their research examines the impacts of both formal curriculum interventions and research education experiences.
 Given the aim to broaden participation among racial, socioeconomic, sexual, and gender groups, all educational research studies will examine the experiences and outcomes of sub-populations of individuals with attention to intersectionality (i.e., experiences of individuals with multiple marginalized identities).
-Educational research activities will be framed in terms of relevant learning, motivation, and career development theory, as well as the logical connections between the stated goals of each activity, the fidelity of its implementation, and its hypothesized outcomes.
+Educational research activities are framed in terms of relevant learning, motivation, and career development theory, as well as the logical connections between the stated goals of each activity, the fidelity of its implementation, and its hypothesized outcomes.

 Undergraduate education research

-All undergraduate activities (CUREs, VIP Teams, Summer Research Internships) will be evaluated formatively and summatively to make year-to-year improvements and examine effectiveness in terms of developing student interest, motivation, and integration into the scientific community.
+All undergraduate activities (e.g. CUREs) will be evaluated formatively and summatively to make year-to-year improvements and examine effectiveness in terms of developing student interest, motivation, and integration into the scientific community.
 Evaluation will address success in:

 (1) Engaging all C-CoMP senior personnel in outreach and/or undergraduate education and training